ibm-cloud-docs/speech-to-text/formatting.md

 ### Smart formatting results for long pauses
 {: #smart-formatting-long-pauses}

 In cases where an utterance contains long enough pauses of silence, the service can split the transcript into two or more final results.
-This affects the contents of the response, as shown in the following examples.
+This affects the content of the response, as shown in the following examples.

 | Audio speech | Formatted transcription results |
 |--------------|---------------------------------|